 - Dr Juhn A. Wada, OC, professor emeritus, Department of Psychiatry and Neurosciences, UBC

-The Hall of Honour Committee also sincerely thanks Drs Marie Chung and Stephen Chung, Ms Allison Harris and Ms Silvia Chang, Ms Brenda Kosaka, and Dr Frederick Mikelberg for composing the inductees’ biographies and participating in the induction ceremony.
+The Hall of Honour Committee also sincerely thanks Drs Maria Chung and Stephen Chung, Drs Allison Harris and Silvia Chang, Dr Brenda Kosaka, and Dr Frederick Mikelberg for composing the inductees’ biographies and participating in the induction ceremony.
 The committee also acknowledges the generous ongoing support of the Vancouver Medical, Dental, and Allied Staff Association, Vancouver Coastal Health.

 —Eric M. Yoshida, OBC, MD, FRCPC